cskylab/cskylab/tpl-cskylab/k8s-mailu/_rb-k8s-mod-mailu.md

-# k8s-mod-hello
+# k8s-mod-mailu

-This namespace is intended to deploy a simple Hello World application in Kubernetes for testing purposes.
+This namespace installs the Mailu mail system on kubernetes.

 ## Generate configuration files with cskygen